ne75/p2llvm/docs/phase0/findings.md

 Use small reviewable commits and stop for human review between these steps.

-1. **Record the hardware checkpoint (ready for review).** Preserve results and update findings/validation.
-Retain original timeouts separately from rerun passes; do not infer a loader cause or completed hardware acceptance.
+1. **Record the hardware checkpoint (complete under USB/loader assumption).**
+   Results and findings/validation are preserved.
+All 468 existing combinations have verified passes; the two original timeouts remain separately recorded and are provisionally attributed to USB/loader issues by user direction.
 2. **Finish performance review comments.** Restore WRFAST memset with zero-length handling and completed writes; return _cnt64 directly in R30/R31 without shift helpers.
 Validate semantics and measure cycles on hardware.